Microsvuln/Microsvuln.github.io/fuzzbench-from-start-to-finish.md

 ### How fuzzbench measures the code coverage?
-Code coverage is a vast topic, however in case of Google fuzzbench, fuzzbench uses `LLVM Code Coverage Mapping Format`
+Code coverage is a vast topic, however in case of Google fuzzbench, fuzzbench uses `LLVM Code Coverage Mapping Format`. it actually is using the `-fprofile-instr-generate` clang feature to track the code coverage.